stormasm/hn-api-examples/README.md

 of ids you define you want to pull.

-The starting id can come from one of three places
+The starting id can come from one of three places in order of selection.

-1) A number you pass into the code from which to start
+1) A number you read from a Redis key
-2) A number you read from a Redis key
+2) A number you pass into the code from which to start
 3) The max_item_id based on this code
 ```
     let max_item_id = api.get_max_item_id().unwrap();